Hollin How accommodation summary

 Logs provided for open fire.

-Hollin How sleeps 10/14 people.
-The extra four can be accommodated on two sofa beds (one is in the back snug and one is in the second snug).
+Hollin How sleeps up to 10 people and up to an additional 4 children.
+The extra four children can be accommodated on two sofa beds (one is in the back snug and one is in the second snug) although these are not intended for adult use.
 Please note, the main dining table can comfortably accommodate 10 people.

 There is a stream and pond in the grounds so young children will need to be supervised at all times.